Get a student from IT Security as an intern

 New ideas | New angles | New knowledge

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated IT Security specialist who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated IT Security specialist who is able to look at the company’s areas of work with a different set of eyes.

 - additional manpower to conduct analyses, test experimental constructions and draw-up development tasks